bcgov/cas-registration/docs/developer-environment-setup.md

 ## App Environment Variables

-In both the `client` and `bc_obps` directories, create a `.env` file and copy the contents of `.env.example` file of the respective directory into it.
-See the 1Password vault for the values.
+In `bc_obps` directory, create a `bc_obps/.env` file from the `bc_obps/.env.example` file.
+See the 1Password `Clean Growth Digital Services Team` vault for the `bc_obps/.env` values in document `OBPS backend ENV`.

+In `bciers` directory, create a `bciers/.env` file from the `bciers/.env.example` file.
+See the 1Password `Clean Growth Digital Services Team` vault for the `bciers/.env` values in document `OBPS FE env`.

+In `bciers` directory, create a `bciers/.env.local` file from the `bciers/.env.local.example` file.
+See the 1Password `Clean Growth Digital Services Team` vault for the `bciers/.env.local` values in document `OBPS FE env.local`.

+In `bciers/apps/registration1/e2e` directory, create a `bciers/apps/registration1/e2e/.env.local` file from the `bciers/apps/registration1/e2e/.env.local.example` file.
+See `bciers/apps/registration1/e2e/.env.local` file for directions to the 1password values.

+In `bciers/apps/registration/e2e` directory, create a `bciers/apps//e2e/.env.local` file from the `bciers/apps/registration/e2e/.env.local.example` file.
+See `bciers/apps/registration/e2e/.env.local` file for directions to the 1password values.

 ## Backend Environment Setup